 How to make

-Form into dumplings.
-You can make them as big or small as you’d like but you would need to cook them longer if they are bigger than 2 inches.
+Using a medium cookie scoop, form into dumplings.
+You can make them as big or small as you’d like but the instructions for these are for the medium cookie scoop size.

 Drop into a large pot of boiling soup and cook for 10-15 minutes.